 - From "Murder À La Mode" - Dot shows off her new suit:[Fashion house model walks past in a Sexy Backless Outfit]Dot: It's elegant with a twist, wouldn't you say?Hugh: Hmm?
 Sorry?
 No, yeah, very ... very nice.Dot: You don't think it's too sensible?

 Dot: Ms. Fisher's right about one thing.
-Dressing to please a man is clearly beside the point.
+Dressing to please a man is definitely beside the point.

 - Later on in the episode Dot (still anxious about not being stylish enough) asks Hugh what his favourite outfit of hers is.
 He obviously has no idea, and says the outfit she was wearing the day they met.
 Dot crossly points out she was wearing a maid's uniform.